dcoric/OSS-XML-Parser/README.md

 1. Build project with `tsc` command
 1. Use code from `/tsdist` folder
+1. Run `node cli.js --input="/path/to/input/file.xml" --output=/destination/file.docx`.
+Output parameter is optional.
-1. Run `node cli --input=/path/to/input/file --output=/destination/file.docx`
+1. Run with wild card: `node cli.js --input="/path/to/input/folder/*.xml`.
+Output parameter will be ignored.

 Note: `--output` parameter is not required.
 It will automatically use input file name and append `.docx` extension.